 Credits required: 184

-Tuition, Book, and Supply Costs: $59,800 for the entire degree, but excluding certain student administrative fees
+Total Degree Tuition: $59,800 for the entire degree, excluding certain student administrative fees

 Herzing University offers four Bachelor of Science in Information Technology degrees: Network Management, Security Technology, Information Technology, and a degree without a major or concentration.
 This program is ideal for the student who specifically wishes to obtain certifications and licensure in addition to the bachelor degree.